Getting into property: the differences between developer and investor

 That’s a great deal of money and of little relevance to the smaller investor who wants to get into property development.
 However, developments in web-based platforms and advances in fintech have made property investment through participation in a JV readily accessible to the retail investor with a modest amount of capital.

 New online platforms allow large numbers of investors to invest alongside each other, either through peer-to-peer lending or crowdfunding.
-Co-investment is a refinement of crowdfunding, where ordinary investors invest alongside professionals such as builders and developers.
+Co-investment is a refinement of crowdfunding, where ordinary investors invest in property investment opportunities alongside professionals such as builders and developers.
 Platforms like these are now funding property developments in which the investor can take an equity stake in a residential property development project by buying shares in an SPV.

 The online platform, which should be FCA regulated, will do complete their own due diligence on the project, which will be posted on the platform, with details and links to necessary documentation for potential investors to view.
 If the investor finds the proposition compelling, they apply online for however many shares they want and then make payment online.